ramonmapua/mp4-to-gif-converter/README.md

 # MP4 to GIF Converter (Python + FFmpeg)

-This is a simple Python script that converts `.mp4` video files into `.gif` images using [FFmpeg](https://ffmpeg.org/).
+This is a simple Python script that converts `.mp4` video files into `.gif` images using [FFmpeg](https://ffmpeg.org/) and [Gifsicle](https://github.com/kohler/gifsicle).
-You can specify the file name and the frames per second (FPS) for the output GIF.
+You can specify the file name, the frames per second (FPS), and the lossy compression for the output GIF.
 The script also shows the final GIF size in MB.

 ## Features